KomodoPlatform/developer-docs/docs/015-essential-rpc/_339-wallet.md

 }
 ```

+## z_shieldcoinbase

-**z_sendmany "fromaddress" [ { "address": ..., "amount": ... }, ... ] \( minconf ) ( fee )**
+**z_shieldcoinbase "fromaddress" "tozaddress" ( fee ) ( limit )**

-The `z_sendmany` method sends one or more transactions at once, and allows for sending transactions of types `t --> z`, `z --> z`, `z --> t`.
-It is the principle method for dealing with shielded `z` transactions in the Komodo ecosystem.

-The `amount` values are double-precision floating point numbers.
-Change from a t address flows to a new t address address, while change from z address returns to itself.
-When sending coinbase utxos to a z address, change is not allowed.
-The entire value of the utxo(s) must be consumed.
-Currently, the maximum number of z address outputs is 54 due to transaction-size limits.
+The `z_shieldcoinbase` method shields transparent coinbase funds by sending the funds to a shielded z address.
+This is an asynchronous operation and utxos selected for shielding will be locked.
+If there is an error, they are unlocked.

+The RPC call `listlockunspent` can be used to return a list of locked utxos.
+The number of coinbase utxos selected for shielding can be limited by the caller.
+If the limit parameter is set to zero, the [`mempooltxinputlimit`](#mempooltxinputlimit) option will determine the number of uxtos.
+Any limit is constrained by the consensus rule defining a maximum transaction size of 100000 bytes.

 ### Arguments:

 Structure|Type|Description
 ---------|----|-----------
-"fromaddress"                                |(string, required)           |the sending t address or z address
+"fromaddress"                                |(string, required)           |the address is a t address or `"*"` for all t address belonging to the wallet
-"amounts"                                    |                             |
-[                                            |                             |
-{                                            |                             |
-"address"                                    |(string, required)           |the receiving address; can be a t address or z address
+"toaddress"                                  |(string, required)           |the address is a z address
-"amount"                                     |(numeric, required)          |the numeric amount
-"memo"                                       |(string, optional)           |if the address is a z address, this property accepts raw data represented in hexadecimal string format
-}                                            |                             |
-,                                            |                             |
-]                                            |                             |
-minconf                                      |(numeric, optional, default=1)|only use funds confirmed at least this many times
 fee                                          |(numeric, optional, default=0.0001)|the fee amount to attach to this transaction
+limit                                        |(numeric, optional, default=50)|limit on the maximum number of utxos to shield; set to `0` to use node option `mempooltxinputlimit`

 ### Response:

 Structure|Type|Description
 ---------|----|-----------
+{                                            |                             |
+"remainingUTXOs"                             |(numeric)                    |number of coinbase utxos still available for shielding
+"remainingValue"                             |(numeric)                    |value of coinbase utxos still available for shielding
+"shieldingUTXOs"                             |(numeric)                    |number of coinbase utxos being shielded
+"shieldingValue"                             |(numeric)                    |value of coinbase utxos being shielded
-"operationid"                                |(string)                     |an operationid to pass to z_getoperationstatus to get the result of the operation
+"opid"                                       |(string)                     |an operationid to pass to z_getoperationstatus to get the result of the operation

-## z_shieldcoinbase
+}                                            |                             |

+### Examples:

 ```
 command: